Hieromon/AutoConnect/mkdocs/apiconfig.md

 ### <i class="fa fa-caret-right"></i> boundaryOffset

 Sets the offset address of the credential storage area for EEPROM.
 This value must be between greater than 4 and less than flash sector size.
 (4096 by SDK)
 The default value is 0.
+This option is valid only for ESP8266 or ESP32 arduino core 1.0.2 earlier.
 <dl class="apidl">
     <dt>**Type**</dt>
     <dd>uint16_t</dd>